Ballrooms, Etc.

 (click photo to enlarge)

-Floral Hall, Belfast 1971Around the same time, the "carnival" craze also hit rural Ireland.
-In localities where there was no ballroom, the locals put up a tent.
+Floral Hall, Belfast 1971Also in the middle of the 20th century, the "carnival" craze hit rural Ireland.
+In localities where there was no ballroom (an d even if there was), the locals put up a tent.
 Local bars would receive an "exemption" for the period of 10-14 days when the festival was in full swing and soon every parish in Ireland had its own special celebration.
 Daytime activities were usually included in the festival program, but it was the bars and the tents that drew the crowds.
 Of course, the marquees had even worse facilities than the ballrooms, but to some extent, the "punters" didn't mind.
 After all, it was only once a year!
 Click here for more about marquees.

 As time progressed, hotels starting getting into the dancing business, usually to make up for slow times of the year when tourists were few and far between.
 The introduction and widespread acceptance of the bar exemption (allowing hotels to serve alcohol until 1 or 2 in the morning) heralded the death of the ballroom.
-They were made possible by the hotel serving food (usually chicken and chips) which allowed them to keep the beer and Bacardi flowing.
+They were made possible by the hotel serving food (usually chicken and chips) which allowed them to keep the stout, whiskey and beer flowing.

-Although hotels usually had smaller ballrooms, designed for weddings and business meetings, they definitely had better amenities and more plush surroundings.
+Although hotels usually had smaller ballrooms, designed for weddings and business meetings, they definitely had better facilities and more plush surroundings.
 Some hotels did so well with dancing, they expanded their ballrooms or even added a special club.
-As discos spread across Ireland, the hotels could see an even better way to make money.
-Hire a local lad to play records, put up a few colored lights and a disco ball, and call yourself a nite club!
+As discos spread across Ireland in the late 70's and early 80's, the hotels could see an even better way to make money: hire a local lad to play records, put up a few coloured lights and a disco ball, and call yourself a "nite club!"
 It worked, and within a few years only the most popular ballrooms and bands survived and the romantic era of the showbands was all but dead.

 Brendan Bowyer and the Royal Showband play to a packed house in the 1960's.